Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 1957 - The Bennett House, Los Angeles CA. Unbuilt.

-1958 - The J. Chris Smith House, 1095 North Kenter Avenue, Los Angeles CA. Sold to Sylvia Levey.
+1958 - The J. Chris Smith House, 1095 North Kenter Avenue, Los Angeles CA. Built by Brunewick and Saunders.
+Sold to Sylvia Levey.
 Deeded to the Sylvia Levey Trust.
 Renovated in 2018 by Barton Jahncke and former Ellwood colleague James Tyler.
 Sold in 2019 to Kristine and Richard Kim.
-Bottom two photos by Michael Locke.
+For sale in 2024.
+Bottom six photos by Michael Locke.

 1958 - The Ellwood Studio Addition, Brentwood area of Los Angeles CA. Status unknown.